 If you are feeling really energetic, then why not hike this at sunrise?
 The views are quite something!

 If mornings aren’t quite your thing, then this is worth doing at any time of the day.
 Especially on a sunny day.
-The views from the top are absolutely insane, you can literally see for miles!
-Arthur’s seat is located in Holyrood Park, at the end of the Royal Mile, and is the highest point of the remains of an extinct volcano from 350 million years ago.
+The views from the top are absolutely insane; you can literally see for miles!
+Arthur’s Seat is located in Holyrood Park, at the end of the Royal Mile, and is the highest point of the remains of an extinct volcano from 350 million years ago.

-4. Greyfriars Kirkyard Cemetery
+4. Greyfriars Kirkyard Cemetery – What to see in Edinburgh

 The graveyard is also known for inspiring some of the names of the Harry Potter stories, as JK Rowling wandered around while writing the books.
-Look out for many famous characters on the tombs like Potter, McGonagall, Moodie, Charles Black and even Tom Riddle.Â
+Look out for many famous characters on the tombs like Potter, McGonagall, Moodie, Charles Black and even Tom Riddle.

 Tom Riddle’s grave is the one most Potterheads will want to find.
 You can find it by:

-- Entering the graveyard from Candlemaker’s Row.Â
+- Entering the graveyard from Candlemakerโs Row.

-- From the tomb of Greyfriar’s Bobby and from the front of the ‘Yellow’ Kirk, head towards the Flodden Wall Arch
+- From the tomb of Greyfriarโs Bobby and from the front of the โYellowโ Kirk, head towards the Flodden Wall Arch

-- After the archway turn right, you will get to a fork.
-Continue straight down.Â
+- After the archway, turn right, and you will get to a fork.
+Continue straight down.ย

 - Walk down the hill and turn right and follow the pathway to the end.
-Here you’ll find the grave of Tom Riddell Esquire!Â
+Here youโll find the grave of Tom Riddell Esquire!

 There is so much more to the graveyard than the above, so make sure to research before!
 Find out about the famous residents, the Covenanters, the grave robbers and how the church was accidentally blown up, just to name a few!